* Upcoming seminar *

 30 November 2020

 Recent evidence suggests that pregnant women are at a higher risk of morbidity and mortality from COVID-19, compared with age-matched women who are not pregnant.
 Yet the historical and systematic exclusion of pregnant women from research continues in the context of the COVID-19 pandemic, resulting in a lack of evidence for this population.
 How can pregnant women be ethically and safely included in research and what part should researchers play in this?
 What role is there for community engagement to reconcile cultural norms and beliefs with the ethical and clinical rationale for research during pregnancy?
 And how do current governance mechanisms and regulation help or hinder the inclusion of pregnant women in research?
+It was chaired by Maggie Little, and featured contributions from Marian Knight, Loulou Kobeissi, and Sonali Kochhar.

 Read the full briefing and find further details and background reading.